byarr/cdk-kotlin/README.md

 - `serverless` has my homage to the serverless framework
 - the rest of the modules are generated automagically and

+## Building

+The auto-generation of code is essentially a manual stage at the moment.
+TODO look into how to do this at build time with gradle.

 ## Usage

 By using Kotlin extension functions we can create CDK apps with a minimum of boiler plate, e.g.: